NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Results

 where $D_1=-C_F=-4/3$, $\gamma_E$ is the Euler-Mascheroni constant, $a_1\equiv 31/9C_A-20/9T_Fn_q$, $\lambda\equiv -D_1\alpha_s(\mu_C)/(2\sqrt{-E/m_Q})$, $\zeta_n$ is the Riemann zeta value $\zeta_n\equiv \zeta(n)$, and $\mu_C$ is the Coulomb scale.
 The special functions appearing in the Green function expressions include the digamma function, $\psi(x)=d\log{\Gamma(x)}/dx$, its $n$th derivative, $\psi^{(n)}(x)=d^n\psi(x)/dx^n$, and the generalised hypergeometric function ${}_4F_3(\ldots)$.
 The generalised hypergeometric function can be expressed in terms of (nested) harmonic sums $S_n(-\lambda)$ and $S_{2,1}(-\lambda)$~\cite{Vermaseren:1998uu,Blumlein:1998if} (cf. appendix A.1 in ref.~\cite{Beneke:2011mq}):

 for $\lambda\in\mathbb{C}$.
 For numerical evaluations of these harmonic sums, we follow the approach of ref.~\cite{Albino:2009ci}.
+Our implementation of eq.~\eqref{eq:HF4F3inS} in the \phique\ code (cf. appendix~\ref{sec:phique}) has been numerically validated against the built-in {\sc Mathematica} function \texttt{HypergeometricPFQ} for over 12,000 complex values of $\lambda$.
 Given eqs.~\eqref{eq:LPG00CS} and \eqref{eq:NLPG00CS}, a natural choice for the Coulomb scale is $\mathcal{O}(\sqrt{4m_Q E})$.
 Equations \eqref{eq:potentialJ}, \eqref{eq:LPG00CS}, and \eqref{eq:NLPG00CS} can be analytically continued to $E<0$ and to non-zero heavy-quark width; however, this regime is not considered in this paper.
 It would be relevant only if we wanted to include contributions from bound states of the two heavy quarks.
 For the top quark, as we will show later, the Coulomb effect is quite small in the total cross section.
 For bottom and charm quarks, we include only the cross sections for open-bottom and open-charm production, rather than for bottomonium or charmonium production.

 The partonic short-distance cross section $d\hat{\sigma}_{Q,[1]}/ds$ admits a perturbative expansion in $\alpha_s$:

 where $d\hat{\sigma}_{Q,[1]}^{(i,j)}/ds \propto \alpha_s^i \alpha^j$.